How About a Dose of Reality?

 Excerpt from new Rasmussen poll rasmussenreports.com

 If you can't beat them, join 'em.
 Check out this newly published poll.
 These polls are super corrupt, I know.
 Just do the math.
 I mean - who wants jury duty or has time for this b.s.?
-Well-and-so, facebook including instagram - might be the altar to pray at for popular opinion.
-But… err… why is everyone on facebook talking about what they had for breakfast and trolling for self-confidence from busted-up spaghetti code companies run by self-loathing geeks?
+Well-and-so, Facebook including Instagram - might be the altar to pray at for popular opinion.
+But… err… why is everyone on Facebook talking about what they had for breakfast and trolling for self-confidence from busted-up spaghetti code companies run by self-loathing geeks?
 I mean, who died and made Zuckerberg the foremost expert on how to be social?
 Sheesh - he comes across as the kind of dude who not only got shoved in the locker at high school but actually deserved it.

 On a serious (not 'suck my dick'... tsk-tsk) note, I will also say this about Mr. Chappelle: he's worthy of comparison to the great comics who came before - everyone from Groucho to Gleeson to Lenny Bruce, Pryor, Robin Williams, Eddie Murphy, Rock, Tina Fey, and we cannot forget Carlin.
 But here's the thing that might be more important - he really feels.
 He's not out to judge, but to connect with everyone from trans people to the waiter at the fancy places he frequents.
 He's an empath - and not in some kind of bullshit X-Files way.

 He's someone who keeps score according to a personal moral code that he cannot ignore and which informs his craft.
 That makes him a full-blown creator of literature and art who will be remembered for a long time to come.
-He's a storyteller and social commentator on par with some of the greatest - Oscar Wilde, James Baldwin, Dick Gregory, Lou Reed, Michael Lewis, Malcolm Gladwell, David Sedaris, Jay-Z, Regina King, Kendrick Lamar - type of writers and thinkers.
+He's a storyteller and social commentator on par with some of the world's greatest - Oscar Wilde, James Baldwin, Dick Gregory, Lou Reed, Michael Lewis, Malcolm Gladwell, David Sedaris, Jay-Z, Regina King, Kendrick Lamar - writers and thinkers.

-His (he / him / his) comedy is part of the new literature we need to consume, because by doing so, we learn.
+His (he / him / his) comedy is part of the new literature we need to consume because by doing so, we learn.

 Thanks, Chappelle, for the S.O.S.
 We've got to save this fucking ship.